vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Role of `Model` component:
 - Stores a `UserPref` object that represents the user’s preferences.
+- Stores a `CurrentView` object that represents the current tab view on the UI.
 - Stores a `WordBank` component that maintains all the current `Entry` and `Deck` data.
 - Stores a `FilteredList<Deck>` object that maintains the current list of `Deck` in memory for error checking purposes.
 - Creates and maintains a `Leitner` object and a `QuizAttempt` object using a selected deck from `FilteredList<Deck>` if